esper-io/dev-docs/docs/home/devconsole/device-management/index.md

 ![Simulare](../images/simulare-1.png)

-You can choose to provision a device the details to which are provided in the Provision Device section of this documentation.
+You can choose to provision a real Android device the details to which are provided in the [Provision Device](https://docs.esper.io/home/devconsole/device-provisioning/) section of this documentation.
 Or you may choose to Simulate a Device.
-You will see a momentary "You are all set!" message post which a mock device will be available for you to experiment and play around with till you provision an actual device.
+You will see a momentary "You are all set!" message after which a mock device will be available for you to experiment and play around with till you provision an actual device.

 ![Simulare](../images/simulare-2.png)

 Simulare helps you explore the Esper platform without using a real device.
 We provide this simulated device to act as an actual device to help you experience the capabilities of our platform.

-Capabilities such as Apps, Remote View and Capture log might not be available on the Simulated device.
+Capabilities such as Apps, Remote View and Capture log might not be available on a Simulated device.

 This device is only available for new signups currently.
+Please note that trial accounts created on or after September 27, 2019 will have this feature enabled.
+Accounts created before that will not.
+Please reach out to us at support@esper.io if you signed up before September 27, and would like to try out Simulated devices.

 ### Device Tile